zealbell/TetrisView/README.md

                                        a composite example is a TetrisView with a single framelayout containing an imageview and a textview

-  2. **TetrisClick(ViewGroup$FrameLayout)** which can contain multiple TetrisView-kids/children and at the same time and handles click listeners according to the shape of each TetrisView rather than by its default bounding boxe/rectangle
+  2. **TetrisClick(ViewGroup$FrameLayout)** which can contain TetrisView-kids/children and at the same time and handles click listeners according to the shape of each TetrisView rather than by its default bounding box/rectangle

 ## Quick Start